trentdavies/workmux/README.md

 **Automated setup.** New worktrees start broken (no `.env`, no `node_modules`, no dev server). workmux can copy config files, symlink dependencies, and run install commands on creation.
-Configure once, reuse everywhere.

 **One-command cleanup.** `workmux merge` handles the full lifecycle: merge the branch, delete the worktree, close the tmux window, remove the local branch.

-**Terminal workflow.** Build on your familiar terminal setup instead of yet another agentic GUI that won't exist next year.
-If you don't have one yet, tmux is worth picking up.
+**Terminal workflow.** Build on your terminal setup instead of yet another agentic GUI that won't exist next year.
+If you don't have one yet, tmux might be worth picking up.

-**Philosophy:** Do one thing well, then compose.
-Your terminal handles windowing and layout, git handles branches and worktrees, your agent executes, and workmux ties it all together.

 New to worktrees?
 See [Why git worktrees?](#why-git-worktrees)